PLP-WebTechnologies/feb-2025-css3-transitions-animations-js-functions-Matlhatse95kk/README.md

-# CSS3 Transitions, Animations, and Advanced JavaScript Functions
+# Introduction to JavaScript and DOM Manipulation

 ## Objectives

-Create smooth CSS transitions and animations.
-Use JavaScript functions for dynamic behavior.
-Implement local storage for data persistence.
+Write basic JavaScript functions.
+Manipulate the DOM dynamically.
+Respond to user interactions.

 ## Instructions

-Add CSS animations to elements like buttons or images.
+- Create a script.js file and link it to a HTML.
+- Structure the document using DOCTYPE, html, head, and body.

 >[!NOTE]
-> - Write a JavaScript function that:
+>  - Write JavaScript that:
-> - Stores and retrieves user preferences using localStorage.
-> - Implements an animation triggered by user actions.
+>  - Changes text content dynamically.
+>  - Modifies CSS styles via JavaScript.
+>  - Adds or removes an element when a button is clicked.

-## Tasks
+# Tasks

-Create a CSS animation.
+- Create a well-structured HTML5 document.
-Store data in localStorage.
-Apply JavaScript to trigger animations.
+- Use at least 5 different HTML elements.
+- Ensure semantic correctness.

 Happy Coding! 💻✨